shreyasbarve/disease-classifier/README.md

 </div>
 <br>

+## PACKAGES / MODULES USED

+- Python
+  > pandas, seaborn, numpy, matplotlib, openCV.
+- Machine Learning
+  > Random Forest Classifier, KNN, Logistic Regression, SVM, CNN.
+- Evaluation Metric
+  > Confusion matrix, Classification report.

+## TECHNOLOGY STACK

+- Frontend
+  - React, react-router-dom, recharts.
+- Backend
+  - Django, Rest API.

 ## PROBLEM STATEMENT

-> We intend to create a system to predict diseases using deep learning along with a health analyzer to maintain the report of the patient.
+- We intend to create a system to predict diseases using deep learning along with a health analyzer to maintain the report of the patient.

-> Disease Prediction system based on predictive modeling predicts the disease of the user based on the symptoms that user provides as an input to the system.
+- Disease Prediction system based on predictive modeling predicts the disease of the user based on the symptoms that user provides as an input to the system.

 ## MEMBERS